Dejwcz/MyLittleHouse/README.md

 # My Little House (Můj Domeček)

 **Můj Domeček** is a school project currently under development.
-The application aims to help users manage their properties, units, repairs, and related documentation.
-It provides a centralized and user-friendly platform for keeping track of household or property management activities.
+The primary goal of the application is to provide a convenient way for users to manage their properties, units, repairs, and related documentation.

+The idea behind the project stems from a common problem: keeping track of home repairs and maintenance over the years.
+With Můj Domeček, you can log detailed records of each repair, including costs, dates, and descriptions.
+This way, when you revisit your home projects years later, you won’t have to struggle to remember why certain decisions were made or what specific repairs were done.

 ---